lithdew/reliable/README.md

 ## Usage

-In the case you are looking to quickly get a project or demo up and running, use `Endpoint`.
-Should you require more flexibility, consider directly working with `Conn`.

 **reliable** uses Go modules.
 To include it in your project, run the following command:

 ```
 $ go get github.com/lithdew/reliable
 ```

+In the case you are looking to quickly get a project or demo up and running, use `Endpoint`.
+Should you require more flexibility, consider directly working with `Conn`.

+## Options

+1. The read buffer size may be configured using `WithReadBufferSize`.
+The default read buffer size is 256.
+2. The write buffer size may be configured using `WithWriteBufferSize`.
+The default write buffer size is 256.
+3. The minimum period of time that once elapsed, requires the transmission of an ACK may be configured using `WithACKTimeout`.
+The default ACK timeout is 100 milliseconds.
+4. A handler which is to be called back when a packet is received may be configured using `WithHandler`.
+By default, a nil handler is provided which ignores all incoming packets.
+5. A byte buffer pool may be passed in using `WithBufferPool`.
+By default, a new byte buffer pool is instantiated.

 ## Benchmarks